fallen-icarus/cardano-options/README.md

 proceeds from the premium payments.
 Additionally, when a contract is executed, the proceeds from the contract execution *also* go directly to the writer.
 - **Fully Configurable Contracts** - Alice can set all terms exactly how she likes!
-No algorithms/oracles can force her to sell terms she doesn't want.
+No algorithms/oracles can force her to sell contracts with terms she doesn't actually want.
 - **Assortment of Possible Terms** - when a writer creates a new contract for sale, they can offer a selection of terms for the buyer to choose from.
+For example, when Alice wants to create an options contract for swapping 100 ADA to AGIX with a premium paid in DJED, she can let the buyer pick either
+a) a premium of 0.80 DJED, an expiration in 1 month, and a strike price of 0.5 AGIX/ADA, or b) a premium of 1.10 DJED, an expiration in 3 months, and a strike price of 0.7 AGIX/ADA.
 This enables writers to use more advanced trading strategies and risk-management techniques.
-For example, when Alice wants to create an options contract for swapping 100 ADA to AGIX with a premium paid in DJED, she can let the buyer pick either 1) a premium of 0.80 DJED, an expiration in 1 month, and a strike price of 0.5 AGIX/ADA, or 2) a premium of 1.10 DJED, an expiration in 3 months, and a strike price of 0.7 AGIX/ADA.
 - **Tradable Contracts** - when a buyer purchases a new contract, they are given a Key NFT for that new contract.
 Whoever controls this Key NFT is able to execute the associated options contract.
 This Key NFT can be freely traded on *any* DApp, especially those meant to act as secondary markets for